-I was astounded at the amount of knowledge the boy who was allowed to “fidget” and move around was able to gain from the short lecture, as compared to the other boy who was told to just sit still.
+I was astounded at the amount of knowledge the boy who was allowed to “fidget” and move around was able to gain from the short lecture, as compared to the other boy who was instructed to just sit still.

-If you were to sit and observe a traditional school classroom, it wouldn’t take long to identify the children who might benefit from using a fidget.
+If you were to observe a traditional school classroom, it wouldn’t take long to identify the children who might benefit from using a fidget.
 A quick glance around the room would allow you to identify at least a few children who are visibly anxious or seem to be “bursting at the seams” as they sit and listen to the teacher.

 What these children need, is a physical outlet.
 Ideally, they need to get up and move their body, but when that isn’t an option, a fidget can work wonders.